n8sOrganization/project-automation/README.md

-## Temporary Repo for Testing Github Porject Board Creation Automation
+## Temporary Repo for Testing Github Project Board Creation Automation

 Due to challenges with Github action triggers with create repo from template, the base trigger is manual.